MicrosoftDocs/memdocs/sccm/core/migration/migrate-data-between-hierarchies.md

 ---
 # Migrate data between hierarchies in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Use migration to transfer data from a supported source hierarchy to your System Center Configuration Manager destination hierarchy.
 When you migrate data from a source hierarchy:

--   You access data from the site databases that you identify in the source infrastructure and then transfer that data to your current environment
+-   You access data from the site databases that you identify in the source infrastructure and then transfer that data to your current environment.

--   Migration does not change the data in the source hierarchy, but instead discovers the data and stores a copy in the database of the destination hierarchy
+-   Migration does not change the data in the source hierarchy, but instead discovers the data and stores a copy in the database of the destination hierarchy.

  Consider the following when you plan your migration strategy: